 (3) Subclause (1) does not imply that, if the licensee is a natural person, the licensee’s representative may not be, from time to time, the licensee.

+[Clause 4 inserted by No. 13 of 2005 s.
+32.]

 5. Safety and health of persons using an accommodation amenity

 For the avoidance of doubt, a reference in this Schedule to the occupational safety and health of a person includes a reference to the safety and health of a person using an accommodation amenity provided for the accommodation of persons engaged in a pipeline operation.

+[Clause 5 inserted by No. 13 of 2005 s.
+32.]

 6. Contractor

 For the purposes of this Schedule, a natural person is taken to be a “contractor” of another person (the relevant person) if the natural person is engaged in a pipeline operation under a contract for services between —